unckless/RobUnckless_Lab_Notebook/_posts/2019-04-04-Dna-Only-Coral-and-Mussel-Test.md

 ---
 layout: post
 title: Testing Quick-DNA Kit on Mo'orea Corals and Tide Pool Mytilus
-tags: [ DNA, Mytilus, Porites, Pocillopora ]
+tags: [ DNA Extraction, Mytilus, Porites, Pocillopora, DNA ]
 ---

 ### I was not able to get good RNA at this time from the Zymo DNa/RNA kit.
 We are moving forward with trying a DNA only kit on the samples to save $, time, and reagents.
 This was also tried with two _Mytilus californianus_ from the tide pool project that [did not have good RNA](https://meschedl.github.io/MESPutnam_Open_Lab_Notebook/Tidepool-Mytilus-Test-Extraction/) with the other kit either.